jocacace/arva_sim/README.md

 #### Output

 The output of the _arva_sim_ package is provided using two ROS Topics, one for the signal elaboration and one for the visualization of the ARVA data.
-The name of such topics depend from the vlaue of the parameters specified in the URDF file.
+The name of such topics depend from the value of the parameters specified in the URDF file.
 In particular, the transmitter plugin publishes the following topics:
 * _arva_sim::arva_:  _$sensor_name_/signal: this topic contains the direction to follow to reach all the received transmitters.
 This is a custom ROS message implemented in the _arva_sim_ package.
 The data stracture of the message is defined as follow:
     ```c
     std_msgs/Header header